 Pricing, Timelines and Report Inclusions

-Offices located in the Battlefords, Kindersley, Meadow Lake, Prince Albert, Saskatoon, and Warman, results in reduced timelines, decreased mileage charges, competitive pricing, and most importantly local experts.
+Offices located in the Battlefords, Kindersley, Meadow Lake, Prince Albert, and Saskatoon, results in reduced timelines, decreased mileage charges, competitive pricing, and most importantly local experts.
 We are proud to offer all inclusive pricing on all of our projects which includes travel, mileage, inspection, report writing and submission.
 Our office uses a combination of expertise, technology, and collaboration to ensure projects are completed on time and on budget.
 For more information on what is included in our commercial appraisals:

 As the cost to complete an appraisal depends on a number of factors including location, building type, etc – we quote each project on a case by case basis.
 To order a commercial appraisal click Request Quote to complete our online appraisal request form, or you can contact our office at 1-844-937-5073.